-Strategic Objective Performance Indicator Reporting period Annual Target 2022/23 Actual Output Reasons for Variance To provide effective human resource management Number of posts filled Quarterly and Annually 10 posts None Treasury moratorium on the filling of vacancies delayed the process.
-Positions filled in the next financial year.
-Number of employees trained Quarterly and Annually 50 employees 58 employees Training done on the basis of the skills needs of the institution.
-Number of bursaries awarded Quarterly and Annually 41 bursaries 36 bursaries Bursaries are as per the number of applications received and processed Number of Interns employed Quarterly and Annually 8 interns None Budgetary constraints
+Strategic Objective Performance Indicator Reporting period Annual Target 2021/22 Actual Output Reasons for Variance To provide effective human resource Number of posts filled Quarterly and Annually 10 posts 5 posts Appointments are done as per the human resources needs and budget of the institution management Number of employees trained Quarterly and Annually 50 employees 64 employees Training done on the basis of the skills needs of the institution.
+Number of bursaries awarded Quarterly and Annually 41 bursaries 32 bursaries Bursaries are awarded as per number of applications received and the available budget.
+Number of Interns employed Quarterly and Annually 8 interns None Budgetary constraints.
+Number of collective agreements facilitated Quarterly and Annually 1 collective agreement 1 collective agreement Target achieved